gabriel403/G403SessionDb/README.md

 sessions into the db for your ZF2 site.
 It is designed to be very simple and easily to extend.

-More information and examples are available on the [ZfcUser Wiki](https://github.com/ZF-Commons/ZfcUser/wiki)

 Installation
 ------------